 - Custody exercised by an adult who demonstrates that, in fact, he or she has assumed and exercises legal responsibility for the pupil and provides the pupil with a regular fixed night-time abode for purposes other than to have access to the educational programs of the district.”

-A child’s school district is a very important matter, especially in Chicago.
+A child’s school district is a very important matter, especially in Chicago where one district may be a unique garden of opportunities while another district may resemble a war zone.
 Contact my Chicago, Illinois law firm to schedule a free consultation to learn more about how to ensure your child goes to the right school district.